umddb/cmsc424-fall2020/assignment1/README.md

 * You should see the Notebooks in the `assignment1/` directory.
 Click to open the "Jupyter Getting Started" Notebook, and follow the instruction therein.

 * The second Notebook ("Basics of SQL") covers basics of SQL, by connecting to your local PostgreSQL instance.
 The Notebook also serves as an alternative mechanism to run queries.
 However, in order to use that, you must set up a password in `psql` using `\password` (set the password to be `vagrant`).

+#### Common errors / FAQs

+Q. Hyper-V error while running `vagrant up`.
+(Stderr: VBoxManage.exe: error: Not in a hypervisor partition (HVP=0) (VERR\_NEM\_NOT\_AVAILABLE).)

+* Hardware virtualization is often not enabled by default.
+Enable virtualization in your system.
+You follow instructions listed [here](https://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/).

+Q. Can't find jupyter / python / psql.

+* Please ensure that you are running the command after you ssh into your vagrant box using `vagrant ssh`.